jmeistrich/rnl-conf-2025/slides/slides.md

 <SlidevVideo src="/media/storybook.mp4" autoreset="slide" autoplay mute loop class="rounded-lg"  />

 <!--
-React Native Storybook fully supports macOS so we can run its macOS app to work with our desktop app component system.
+And React Native Storybook fully supports macOS so we can run the Storybook mac app to work with our desktop app component system.
 -->

 ---